SQL Snippets

 Overview

-SQL snippets are reusable SQL fragments that can be used in queries across many reports, while having a single, central definition that can be updated easily.
+SQL snippets are reusable SQL fragments that can be referenced in queries across many reports, filters, and SQL alerts, while being maintained in a single central definition.
+When the snippet text changes, every query that references it automatically uses the new version.

-- Custom Snippets, where you can freely choose the name and replacement text, optionally with parameters
+- Custom Snippets — freely defined name and replacement text, with optional parameters.

 Built-in Snippets